IBM/node-odbc/README.md

 ## Node.js Version Support

 This package is a native addon, built with C++ code using `node-addon-api`, a C++ wrapper for [N-API](https://nodejs.org/api/n-api.html). `node-addon-api` only supports versions of Node.js that are in LTS or newer.
 [A list of supported versions can be found on the Node.js website](https://nodejs.org/en/about/releases/).
-Current versions supported include:
+Current versions supported as of July 2024 include:

-* Node.js 12
-* Node.js 14
-* Node.js 16
 * Node.js 18
+* Node.js 20
+* Node.js 22

 ---